 Students will normally take 10 credits each year for years 1-3, with year 4 most likely focused exclusively on research, but discretion about the number of annual credits is permitted to suit the work programme of each student and to include valuable non-credit modules.
 Students may include non-credit bearing courses in their pathway that, in discussion with their principal supervisor, are deemed appropriate to their needs.
-The Graduate Student Office provides a number of non-accredited courses available to all students.
-This includes orientation and an extended induction programme.
-Courses are also available through DCU library.

-Mandatory modules

-It is the policy of the Humanities & Social Science Faculty that all students take the relevant stream of the self-directed 'Online Research Integrity Training Module' during their first year of registration.
-This is available online.
-All students who are assigned teaching-related responsibilities must complete module Postgraduate Tutoring Principles and Practice (GS602).

-Registration

-Students complete a pre-registration form with their Supervisor to agree their work plan and submit this to the Faculty Research Administrator.
-Once approved, students register for modules on their portal page and through the Faculty's GTE programmes.
 Along with level 9 modules, appropriate level 8 modules may be taken by students following discussion with their Supervisor and module coordinator.
-GTE modules taken should be noted in the student's annual progress report (PGR2), which should also include confirmation that mandatory courses have been taken.

-School of Theology, Philosophy, & Music

-Structured Doctoral Pathway 2021-22
+Students should register for their approved GTEs during the online registration process.